Staff

 (231) 722-7878 ext.
 200

 Brian Mulnix has been with the agency since 1998 and works primarily in transportation planning but has experience in all areas of the agency including GIS, local government services, and environmental planning.
-His current role is the Program Manager for the Metropolitan Planning Organization (MPO) where he is responsible for the planning of over $15 annual million in federal transportation funding to improve the multi-modal transportation system and network in West Michigan.
+His current role is the Program Manager for the Metropolitan Planning Organization (MPO) where he is responsible for the planning of over $15 million in federal transportation funding annually to improve the multi-modal transportation system and network in West Michigan.
 Brian also develops short- and long-range transportation plans for the transit and road agencies within the MPO.

-Brian earned his Bachelor’s degree from Central Michigan University and his Master of Public Administration from Grand Valley State University.
+Brian earned his bachelor’s degree from Central Michigan University and his Master of Public Administration from Grand Valley State University.
 Brian has served on his local planning commission for over 15 years and volunteers for various groups and events in the area.
 Brian grew up and continues to live in the White Lake area in northern Muskegon County with his two children.

 Lauryn Blake, Planner